 Procedure

-The method of data collection was almost similar in both the cross-sectional and the longitudinal studies.
-In both cases the researcher contacted the veterinary students’ class representatives (each year has one representative from the class) and consulted them about the lectures with the highest number of students attending.
-Based on this information, the researcher contacted the instructor of the class by e-mail, with a request for permission to distribute the surveys during his/her class.
-On the chosen date, the researcher went to each classroom, gave a brief description of the survey, emphasized that completing the survey was voluntary and optional, and explained that the answers would be handled in a confidential manner.
+The methods of data collection were almost similar in both the cross-sectional and longitudinal studies.
+In both cases, the researcher contacted the veterinary students’ class representatives (each year has one representative for the class) and consulted with them regarding the lectures with the highest numbers of students attending.
+Based on this information, the researcher contacted the instructor of the class by email, with a request for permission to distribute the surveys during the class.
+On the chosen date, the researcher went to each classroom, gave a brief description of the survey, emphasized that completion of the survey was voluntary and optional, and explained that the answers would be handled in a confidential manner.

 Surveys were collected from students as they exited the classroom.
-Participants were made aware that their participation in this research could benefit future veterinary students.
+Participants were made aware that their participation in this research could be beneficial to future veterinary students.
 Participants were reminded of the benefits of participating in the scientific process by completing the survey completely and thoroughly.
-Participants were also made aware that the survey was voluntary and completely confidential, and that there would be no negative ramifications to anyone who chose not to participate, or who chose to withdraw during the survey process.
+Participants were also made aware that there would be no negative ramifications for anyone who chose to not participate, or who chose to withdraw during the survey process.
 The average time for completion was 15 minutes.
-The students received a little thank you reward upon their completion of the survey in the second, third and fourth time-points.
-The rewards varied over the years of the research and included a book, a flash drive device in the second year or a payment of 25 NIS (approximately 7$).
+The students received a little thank you reward upon completion of the survey at the second, third, and fourth time points.
+The rewards varied over the years of research, and included a book, a flash drive device in the second year, or a payment of 25 NIS (approximately $7).

-An informed-consent form describing the purpose of the voluntary and confidential research, as well as the names and contact information of the researchers, was attached to the front of each survey.
+An informed consent form describing the purpose of the voluntary and confidential research, as well as the names and contact information of the researchers, was attached to the front of each survey.
 The survey was approved by the Committee for Research Involving Human Subjects of the Koret School of Veterinary Medicine, The Hebrew University.

-Web based survey
+Web-based survey

-The fourth year of veterinary medicine training in Israel is a clinical year, and is taught in the Hebrew University veterinary hospital, located in the Ministry of Agriculture and Rural Development campus area, in the city of Rishon LeZion.
-Unlike the pre-clinical years, when students learn mainly in university classrooms, the clinical year involves clinical rotations in the hospitals’ units (e.g. intensive care unit, equine unit, etc.).
-Thus, it is difficult to gather them in one room and have them fill a 15-minute-long survey.
-Following the advice of the head of the veterinary school a web-based version of the survey was created, in order to target clinical year students.
+The fourth year of veterinary medicine training in Israel is a clinical year, which is taught at the Hebrew University veterinary hospital, located in the Ministry of Agriculture and Rural Development campus area, in the city of Rishon LeZion.
+Unlike the preclinical years, during which students learn mainly in university classrooms, the clinical year involves clinical rotations in the hospitals’ units (e.g., intensive care unit, equine unit, etc.).
+Thus, it is difficult to assemble them all in one room and have them complete a 15-minute survey.
+Following the advice of the head of the veterinary school, a web-based version of the survey was created, in order to target clinical year students.

-The students of the 4th year (both in 2011 cross sectional study, and in 2014, the 4th time-point in the longitudinal study) were asked to fill an online version of the survey.
-In order to maintain their anonymity and privacy the students received a forward e-mail from the veterinary school students’ coordinator, which contained an embedded link to the survey on a Hebrew based survey website.
-After the data was downloaded, checks were run to eliminate or correct any problem.
+The students of the fourth year (both in the 2011 cross-sectional study, and in 2014, the fourth time point of the longitudinal study) were asked to complete an online version of the survey.
+In order to maintain their anonymity and privacy, the students received a forwarded email from the veterinary school students’ coordinator, which contained an embedded link to the survey website in Hebrew.
+After the data was downloaded, checks were run to eliminate or correct any problems.

 Statistical analysis